Medical-Cabinet-2/Back-End/README.md

 ]
 ```

-#### POST */api/user/:id/recommendations*
+#### POST */api/user/:id/recommendation*

-Adds strain to user's recommendations.
+Adds a strain to the user's recommendations.
-Returns id (in relation to the amount of strain's already recommended to user).
+Returns an id (in relation to the amount of strain's already recommended to user).

 Input:
 ```javascript